spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Splunk can collect, index, search, correlate, and visualize **any data from any application**, including logs from popular EHR systems such as Cambio, Cerner, and Epic.

 When onboarding logs from a new application, it’s crucial to provide Splunk with the right instructions to ensure that each log entry is correctly processed.
 This involves two key stages:
 1. Index-time processing – This begins when Splunk receives the logs.
-During this stage, Splunk breaks each log entry to an individual event, assigns each event a timestamp, and applies necessary transformations before storing them in an index.
+During this stage, Splunk breaks log entries into individual events, assigns each event a timestamp, and applies necessary transformations before storing them in an index.
 Each event represents a single log entry providing information about something that happened at a specific point in time.
 2. Search-time processing – Once data is indexed, Splunk requires additional instructions to structure and normalize logs for analysis.
 This happens dynamically from the moment a search is initiated until it successfully completes.

 To handle the wide variety of log formats—whether from different applications or variations within the same application—Splunk assigns each format a unique **sourcetype**.
 This ensures that index-time and search-time processing instructions are applied correctly, enabling accurate data ingestion and analysis.